enthus1ast/trainingThing/README.md

 # trainingThing
-A small cli tool, that helps you getting shredded after these corona times :)
+A small cli tool, that helps you getting :muscle: shredded :muscle: after these corona times :)

 ![trainingThing](trainingThing.png)